vonongit/TechHealth-CDK-Migration/DOCUMENTATION.md

 **What I Learned:**

 I learned that although the code is written differently, the syntax and overall code has the same purpose to create the infrastructure.
-TypeScript with CDK is valuable option as it will help you catch syntax errors before deployment.
+TypeScript with CDK is a valuable option as it will help you catch syntax errors before deployment.
 I also learned that CDK with TypeScript is more similar to Terraform than I originally thought.

 ---